+Within accounting, there is a bit of debate between working in public accounting vs industry, but the truth is, you can do either one.
 You can choose to start your accounting career working in industry, or move into the field from public accounting.
 Experienced CPAs who move from public accounting may fill a number of roles, including the job of Chief Financial Officer (CFO).

 The start of your career path is similar to public accounting.
 You start as a staff accountant, and move into an accounting manager role.
 Additionally, you may eventually become a controller responsible for the day-to-day accounting operations.
 CPAs also commonly work as treasurers managing cash and investments.